Sam-Spencer/BohrModels/README.md

 Nuclei should be drawn with the correct atomic symbol.

 The models should be interactive (more than just play / pause functionality); so one can move, tap, zoom, and interact with them.
 Additionally, it may be worthwhile to color-code electrons or their energy levels.

+### How to Use it
+This project is currently provided as an Xcode Playground.
+You can open it up in Xcode on your Mac, or open it on your iPad.
+A Playground Book may be available in the future.